moonscreens/intro-example-threejs/README.md

 # 3D intro screen
-A starter template for [Three.js](https://threejs.org/) based intro screens.
+A starter template for [Three.js](https://threejs.org/) based animations that tie in with users posting emotes through Twitch chat in real time

 > Confused?
 [Learn more about the project](https://github.com/moonscreens/info).